SMART LOCK PRO

 |Harmony Home Hub||7.2/10|

-If you’re looking to expand your smart home setup beyond just a few smart bulbs it becomes a priority to think about coordinating this increased complexity.
+If you’re looking to expand your smart home setup beyond just a few smart light bulbs it becomes a priority to think about coordinating this increased complexity into a fluid home automation setup.

 Much like the conductor of an orchestra, this is where the smart hub or home automation controller steps in.